AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-cannot-move-to-root.md

 ---
-title: "Documents: Cannot move document from folder to root"
+title: 'Documents: Cannot move document from folder to root'
-description: "When a user attempts to move a folder from a user-created folder into the project's Documents root folder, the document does not move, and the user sees an error."
+description: When a user attempts to move a folder from a user-created folder into the project's Documents root folder, the document does not move, and the user sees an error.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 69148c01-232c-4b55-90fb-cd0b89010e4a
 ---
 # Documents: Cannot move document from folder to root

 >[!NOTE]